 - Relations with public safety agencies and citizens

-This division also supervises the coordination of fire prevention activities, building and alarm maintenance, and the career and paid on call forces.
 Also included is the supervision of the coordination of emergency preparedness for all city departments and agencies.
-See Emergency Management for more information.
+See Emergency Preparedness for more information.